 - Identify state, national and international agencies using SSI and/or WSI.

 - Determine the variables and measurement methods used to create the indexes.
-(A variable of particular interest to Clear Roads states is freezing rain.)
+(A variable of particular interest to Clear Roads states was freezing rain.)

 - Gather statistical data resulting from analysis of each variable for consistency and variability.